MaxDobbs32/Lakshayati/README.md

 If you would like to test out the language for yourself, you can find an online interpreter at https://lakshayati.maxdobbs32.repl.co/.

 You can also download Lakshayati.java to have an interpreter on your computer.
 In addition to running programs, the latter is capable of opening and saving programs as .txt files.
-I recommend using a Java IDE like IntelliJ to run it.
-(I can't get it to work properly with Oracle's newest version of Java for Windows 64)
+I recommend compiling the file through an IDE IntelliJ.
+You can also download the JAR application, but I've had trouble with character encodings that I've only managed to solve with IntelliJ.

 Make sure you agree with the MIT License attached before using either.
 If there are any issues, feel free to contact me.